thebravoman/software_engineering_2013/class33_homework/07/README.txt

   --> 1 <--
   Title: User Choice
   Description: Taking the user choice of key, mode and style.
-    Task 1: Adding the option to randomize key, mode and style - Nedelcho Delchev Task 2: Adding the option to clear key, mode and style - Georgi Ivanov
+    Task 1: Adding the option to randomize key, mode and style - Georgi Ivanov Task 2: Adding the option to clear key, mode and style - Georgi Ivanov

   --> 2 <--